stuartwood2010/SW_ReadMeGenerator/generatedReadMe.md

   ## Description

-  To create a quality read me file using user input on the command line.
+  To create a quality ReadMe file, using input from the user from the command line.

   ## Table of Contents